 What Is A Lie?

-Merriam’s Webster’s online dictionary defines a lie as to make an untrue statement with intent to deceive.
+Merriam’s Webster’s online dictionary defines a lie as making an untrue statement with intent to deceive.
 Lying has been around since biblical times starting in the Garden of Eden.
 And, remember the modern-day saying, “The devil is a liar?”

 Movies, documentaries, memes, research, and studies have been done about lying.
 You may or may not have even heard the saying that if someone’s lips move before the words come out of their mouth, then they’re about to tell a lie.

 Why Do People Lie?

 Why people lie is another topic.
 It may be to gain something or keep from losing something.
 It may be because they're afraid of facing the truth (about themselves).
 Or, some people may lie just for sport.
 Yes, there are some folks who just may be “certified, unadulterated, and pathological liars”.
 They have no reason to lie, but simply do it just because.

 The topic at hand for this article is people lying to themselves and how to be honest with themselves.
 Whether one is lying to themselves for self-serving reasons to spare themselves of self-embarrassment or kind-hearted reasons to make themselves feel better, the issue is of lying to oneself is real.

 Getting down to the bottom of how to deal with the lies one tells themselves is an important issue.
 It can serve to help one grow and improve their life or else one may constantly find oneself on the receiving end of negative consequences of one’s failure, to be honest with oneself.

 Why People May Lie To Themselves